brotatotes/bht-automation/bht gen 1/Matthew/Chapter 27/Matthew 27 4 bht.md

 2. "The Sanhedrin ignore the innocent or righteous blood and tell Judas to look after his own guilt himself."
 3. "The sentiment is that of Cain."

-Note: The commentary provided is a bit fragmented and does not provide a comprehensive analysis of the verse.
-However, these quotes highlight the confession of Judas, the response of the Sanhedrin, and the comparison to the story of Cain.
+Note: The commentary provided is quite brief, so I have included all the relevant quotes.

 ### John Gill:
 1. "Here was a confession, and yet no true repentance; for he confessed, but not to the right persons; not to God, nor Christ, but to the chief priests and elders."